Bink-lab/Better-Roblox-API/readme.md

 # Roblox User Info API

 This project is a FastAPI-based application that allows users to fetch information about Roblox users using either their `userid` or `username`.
-The API also includes support for fetching the user's avatar thumbnail.

 ## Features

-- Fetch basic user information (ID, name, display name, description, ban status).
 - Fetch user information using either `userid` or `username`.
 - Fetch the user's avatar thumbnail URL.
 - Track user presence status (online, offline, in-game, etc.).